luiscspinho/luiscspinho.github.io/_posts/2015-04-14-Land-of-Smiles-3.md

 </figure>

 Kalaw is really a small village, you shouldn't plan to stay there more than one day.
-After breakfast just walked around the village and ended up in a small monastery on top of a hill where we had the opportunity to have a sneak peek through a window where monks were sitting in the floor in an organised way.
+After breakfast we just walked around the village and ended up in a small monastery on top of a hill where we had the opportunity to have a sneak peek through a window where monks were sitting in the floor in an organised way.
 My guess was that they were in some kind of class as they seemed to have papers in front of them.

 <figure>